-Covid 19 coronavirus: Lockdown lifts - Jacinda Ardern says New Zealand to move to level 3 from 11.59pm next Monday
+Covid 19 coronavirus: Lockdown to lift - Jacinda Ardern says New Zealand to move to level 3 from 11.59pm next Monday

 "Ultimately we have taken a balanced approach," Ardern said.

-Ardern said at every point along the way with making decisions the Government was based on both health and economic advice but NZ was in the fortunate position that those were both linked.
+Ardern said at every point along the way the Government's decision was based on health and economic advice, and NZ was in the fortunate position that those were linked.

-Lifting late on Monday - a public holiday to mark Anzac Day which this year falls on a Saturday - was also recommended by Bloomfield.
+Director General of Health Ashley Bloomfield recommended, in writing, that Cabinet make the decision it had made, said Ardern.

-Any businesses needing to prepare to move into level 3 could be accessed, Ardern said, as could schools to prepare.
+Any businesses needing to prepare to move into level 3 could be accessed, Ardern said, as could schools, to prepare for the return of pupils.
 April 28 will be a teachers' only day and April 29 will be the first day of term.

 On businesses accessing their premises, it wasn't an invitation to open or trade, she said - just to prepare.